 Two Types of Vertigo

-Vertigo has two types: peripheral and central.
+It has two types: peripheral and central.
 They are categorized based on their causes.

-- Peripheral: An inner ear or vestibular problem causes vertigo in this category.
+An inner ear or vestibular problem causes vertigo in this category.
 The vestibular system consists of semicircular canals, the vestibule, and the vestibular nerve.
 The most common cause of peripheral vertigo is BPPV which accounts for 32% of all reported cases.
 Meniere’s disease and labyrinthitis belong in this category as well.
 Any inflammation such as those caused by influenza, cold, or bacterial infections can also be a source.
 Physical trauma and motion sickness fall into this category too.

 Peripheral vertigo often comes with nausea, vomiting, mild to moderate balance problems, tinnitus, pain in the ear, hearing loss, and a feeling of fullness.
 Some people feel weakness on one side of the face, but they improve after a few days.

-- Central: This vertigo type is caused by an injury to the balance centers of the central nervous system often brought by a lesion in the cerebellum or brainstem.
+This vertigo type is caused by an injury to the balance centers of the central nervous system often brought by a lesion in the cerebellum or brainstem.
 Compared to peripheral vertigo, central vertigo is linked with less prominent movement illusion and nausea.
 It may go with double vision, slurred speech, and other neurological inconsistencies such as nystagmus (abnormal eye movements).
 If you have central vertigo, you may feel off balance to the point that you find it is impossible to walk or stand.

 Conditions linked with central vertigo are lesions, tumors, epilepsy, cervical spine disorders (such as cervical spondylosis), Parkinson’s, degenerative ataxia disorders, multiple sclerosis, migraines, and cerebral dysfunction.